fashion-ai-dev/docs/docs/user-guide/behaviors/index.md

 ## Benefits of Using Behaviors

-- **Increased relevance** - Deliver the right message to the right customer at the right time
+- **Increased relevance** - Deliver the right product or message to the right customer at the right time
-- **Higher conversion rates** - Target customers with offers that match their preferences
+- **Higher conversion rates** - Target customers with offers and products that match their preferences
 - **Better customer understanding** - Gain insights into what drives different segments
 - **Efficient resource allocation** - Focus marketing efforts on the most promising opportunities
 - **Scalable personalization** - Automate segmentation across your entire customer base